 Charlotte Gainsbourg began her music career on the cusp of pubescence when she sang ‘Lemon Incest’ with her father – the late, infamously provocative singer-songwriter, actor, director and producer Serge.
-In the song’s promo video a 13-year-old Charlotte with a short, boyish crop stretches out on a large double bed clad in a man’s shirt, while Serge reclines shirtless beside her.
-Add to this the sumptuous, erotic whisperings of the great man’s 1967 duet with Brigitte Bardot, ‘Je T’aime…Moi Non Plus’, which was actually released two years later featuring Charlotte’s actress/singer mother Jane Birkin, and it’s clear to see why Charlotte isn’t known to stray from controversy.
+In the song’s promo video a 13-year-old Charlotte with a short, boyish crop stretched out on a large double bed clad in a man’s shirt, while Serge reclined shirtless beside her.
+Add this to the sumptuous, erotic whisperings of the great man’s 1967 duet with Brigitte Bardot, ‘Je T’aime…Moi Non Plus’, which was actually released two years later featuring Charlotte’s actress/singer mother Jane Birkin, and it’s clear to see why Charlotte isn’t known to stray from controversy.

 In 2009 she acted out a scene of genital mutilation in Lars von Trier’s The Antichrist, which caused much furious uproar as well as praise.
 What doesn’t make sense, however, is the timid, quiet woman who sits before me, carefully pouring a pot of tea from a breakfast tray littered with discarded crockery.
 “It’s not in my nature to perform,” she admits.
 It’s a modest statement from someone with such a prolific body of work in acting and music behind her.

 “I think a lot of actors are shy people,” she elaborates.
 “Maybe I’m not shy, but I’m embarrassed by myself.
 With an acting part it’s fine, and with a film crew, at first it’s difficult, but then you can forget.
 With an audience it’s completely different because you’re there for them, so you have to look at them.”